Renew PA Works Campaign

 - A handbook that contains instructions about how to write letters to the editor, op-eds, hold meeting with legislators, etc.

-- Weekly check-in meetings (virtual) with PA Solar Center organizers and virtual “office hours” for additional support
+- Check-in meetings (virtual) with PA Solar Center organizers to ask questions

 - Weekly instruction email with reminders to fill out weekly tracking forms and suggestions with what to do that week

-- Support from a student leadership team and from the PA Solar Center and other professionals as well as renewable energy professionals from the Renewables Work for PA coalition
+- Support from a our leadership team and renewable energy professionals from the Renewables Work for PA coalition

-Commitment: Each student(s) will agree to ensure that the following occur in their county:
+Commitment: Each Solar Ambassador will agree to the following:

-- Submit minimum of three letters to editor to different media outlets in their county
+- Assist in identifying people to submit letters to editor to different media outlets in your county

 - Fill out the application form HERE